ray10102/IHOBot/README.md

 # IHOBot
 Helloooo!!!
 This is a twitter bot that searches for tweets that can be formatted as IHOB acronyms and retweets them.
-In the near future, I will do this in real time and with more popular/relevant content!

 Made by Raymond Huang.

+# Contributions
+Wanna contribute??
+DM me on Twitter @ray10102 because honestly, I'm too lazy to write anything meaningful here right now.